Wisconsin's Forest Inventory Programs

 Check out this video introduction to the FIA program.

-The Wisconsin Continuous Forest Inventory (WisCFI) collects and reports on the condition of Wisconsin's state forests in a statistically sound manner.
-The data is collected using a similar methodology to FIA, a system of permanent plots to track forest conditions on an annual basis.
+The Wisconsin Continuous Forest Inventory (WisCFI) collects and reports on the condition of Wisconsin's state forests in a statistically rigorous manner.
+The data is collected using a similar methodology to FIA, a system of permanent plots that are revisited every five years to track the status and trends of forested conditions on an annual basis.

 The Wisconsin Urban Forest Assessment (WisUFA) Program is being developed in partnership with the USDA Forest Service to collect and report on the condition of Wisconsin’s urban forests.
 The program consists of the following components:

-- the aggregation of existing public and private tree inventories.
+- Wisconsin Community Tree Map: the aggregation of existing public and private tree inventories.

-The Forest Regeneration Monitoring Program is a newly developed program to evaluate regeneration on recently harvested public and private forests across the state.
-The data is collected using the Forest Regeneration Metric and is similar to the Forest Inventory and Analysis (FIA) and Wisconsin Continuous Forest Inventory (WisCFI) efforts.
-However, it collects samples more intensively to provide county-specific forest regeneration data with goals including informing County Deer Advisory Councils (CDACs) and wildlife resource managers, assisting the development of regeneration standards, monitoring long-term changes and more.
+The Forest Regeneration Monitoring (FRM) Program is a program first implemented in 2018 to evaluate regeneration on recently harvested public and private forests across the state.
+The data is collected using the Forest Regeneration Metric.
+Data is collected in individual stands that have been recently harvested, and collects samples more intensively to provide county-specific forest regeneration data with goals including informing County Deer Advisory Councils (CDACs) and wildlife resource managers, assisting the development of regeneration standards, monitoring long-term changes and more.